stat545ubc-2023/assignment-b3-mtello22/README.md

+# Simple Shiny app

-The current Shiny app is intended for the visualization of single cell RNA-seq data generated in the study "*Dissecting the multicellular ecosystem of metastatic melanoma by single-cell RNA-seq*" by Tirosh, and collaborators 2016.
+The simple Shiny app is intended for the visualization of single cell RNA-seq data generated in the study "*Dissecting the multicellular ecosystem of metastatic melanoma by single-cell RNA-seq*" by Tirosh, and collaborators 2016.

 The deployed version of the app can be accessed at <https://mtello.shinyapps.io/tsneviz/>